Anxiety often creates a higher heart rate, distracted thinking, and fearful reactions.

 Setu Bandha Sarvangasana – Bridge Pose

-For Stress, often calming the body, pulling it back into its home, feeling the foundation, listening to the rhythm of the breath, helps to feel more in control, more present, and able to take next steps.
+For Stress, often calming the body, pulling it back into its home, feeling the foundation, listening to the rhythm of the breath, helps to feel more in control, more present, and able to take the next steps.

 Savasana – Corpse Pose